Get

 Use toys your cat responds to – if their favorite is a feather wand, then ensure you use one every day for a few minutes at the very least.
 You can also try puzzle feeders, which will make your cat work a little harder for treats and food.
 This can help with both physical and mental exercise.

-Work With Your Veterinarian
+Work With a Veterinarian

-You’ll need to work closely with your vet as your cat ages.
+You’ll need to work closely with a vet as your cat ages.
 You’ll want to make at least two checkups every year – sometimes, more frequent visits might be necessary.
 This will include bloodwork, urinalysis, and other lab work to rule out any potential conditions that might be cropping up.

 If you are concerned or have questions about your cat’s health, you can also speak to a vet from the comfort of your own home to help make a plan.
 They can determine when an in-clinic vet visit should be made.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you need to speak with a vet but can't get to one, head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Respect Your Cat